List of BC Ferries accidents and incidents: Queen of Alberni

 In 1979, the Queen of Alberni ran aground in Active Pass.
 Many cars and trucks were damaged when the ship tilted, with some left completely overturned.
 There were no major injuries recorded, and the only casualty was a racehorse that was being transported in a trailer on the vehicle deck.

-Misfortune struck again in 1989 when ship smashed into the dock at the Departure Bay ferry terminal in Nanaimo.
+Misfortune struck again in 1989 when the ship smashed into the dock at the Departure Bay ferry terminal in Nanaimo.
 Six people were injured.

-On March 12, 1992, at 8:08 a.m., Queen of Alberni collided with the Japanese freighter Shinwa Maru southwest of Tsawwassen.
+On March 12, 1992, at 8:08 a.m., the Queen of Alberni collided with the Japanese freighter Shinwa Maru southwest of Tsawwassen.
 The collision occurred in heavy fog, with both vessels suffering minor damage.
-Of the 260 people onboard the ferry at the time, 2 sustained serious injuries and 25 sustained minor injuries, while all 11 people aboard the freighter walked away unharmed.
+Of the 260 people on board the ferry at the time, 2 sustained serious injuries and 25 sustained minor injuries, while all 11 people aboard the freighter walked away unharmed.

+On January 8, 2025, a passenger went overboard from the Queen of Alberni due to undisclosed reasons, as the vessel arrived at the Tsawwassen terminal.
+Due to the extraordinary performance of the deck officers and crew, the passenger was recovered from the water and was safely handed over to emergency responders.

 Queen of Burnaby

 On August 25, 1966, the Queen of Burnaby broke loose from her mooring at the Departure Bay ferry terminal while her engines were being run in the early morning.
 The variable-pitch propellers were not left in the neutral position as was standard, and no crew was present on the bridge.
 The ferry was recovered after the anchor was dropped and the captain was shuttled to the vessel, allowing the day's sailings to continue as scheduled.